How to Convert MBR to GPT or GPT to MBR Without Data Loss?

 Are you looking for safe ways to convert MBR to GPT without data loss or vice-versa?
 Then this ultimate guide talks about foolproof strategies to safely convert your disk’s partition table without worrying about losing your precious data.

 When you are setting up a new hard drive in Windows, you’ll be asked to choose between GPT (GUID Partition Table) and MBR (Master Boot Record).
-It’s understandable if you are puzzled by that question, as GPT and MBR are not common terms that we hear every day.
-In this article, you’ll know what they are, how to identify which partition table your hard drive is using, and how to convert disk GPT to MBR and vice versa.
+It’s understandable if you are puzzled by that question, as GPT and MBR are not common terms we hear daily.
+In this article, you’ll learn what they are, how to identify which partition table your hard drive uses, and how to convert disk GPT to MBR and vice versa.

 What Do Master Boot Record (MBR) and GUID Partition Table (GPT) Do?